 Include the DOI or URL at the end of the citation, if you found the source online.
 Do not place a period after the URL.

-Review these examples for how to cite reviews in an APA style references list.
+Review these examples for how to cite reviews in an APA style reference list.

 Example Review of Video Game – No Author